talebaattoronto/talebaattoronto.github.io/Events.md

 # Events

+*   Friday 11:00pm, May 17: ***Sihori Meet & Greet***.
+Inviting misaq girls ages 14-30.
+Registration is now closed.

-We are currently planning an exciting event within the next few weeks, details will be displayed soon!
+We are also planning an exciting post-Ramadan event for mid-Summer, details will be displayed soon!
 Please check here regularly! :)

 * * *